Essie64/alx-system_engineering-devops/0x19-postmortem/README.md

 Postmortem: Web Stack Outage Incident
+🚨
+The Drama Unveiled 🎭
 Issue Summary
 Duration:
-Start Time: 2024-03-15 17:00 EAT
+🚀 Start Time: 2024-03-15 17:00 EAT
-End Time: 2024-03-15 20:30 EAT
+💔 End Time: 2024-03-15 20:30 EAT
 Impact:
-The login service was down for approximately 3.5 hours.
+😱 The login service was down for approximately 3.5 hours.
 Users experienced inability to log in, leading to a 30% user login failure rate during the outage.
+The login service had a meltdown, leaving users stranded like emojis without smartphones.🤯 User login attempts resembled a game of musical chairs, but with fewer laughs.

 Timeline
 17:00 EAT: